beyond-blockchain/examples/certificates/README.md

 * **date** (first level) Unix time, presented as a date string for the time zone in the default locale of the environment.

 ## How to use certificates.py
-Below, it is assumed that bbc_core.py runs at the user's home directory, and Ethereum's ropsten testnet is used.
+Below, it is assumed that bbc_core.py runs at the user's home directory, and Ethereum's ropsten testnet is used (and you have a sufficient amount of ETH (1 would be more than enough) in an account in ropsten).
 At first, bbc_core.py should be stopped.

 1. Set up ledger subsystem (this writes to BBc-1 core's config file)

     ```
     eth_subsystem_tool.py -w ~/.bbc1 auto [infura.io project ID] [private key]
     ```

+    Take note (make copy) of the displayed contract address that was deployed by the command above.

 2. Start bbc_core.py